phoebe-project/phoebe2/docs/index.rst

 interface.

-Although we have attempted to test as thoroughly as possible, please continue to be skeptical of all results and [report any issues or bugs](https://github.com/phoebe-project/phoebe2/).
+Although we have attempted to test as thoroughly as possible, please continue to be skeptical of all results and `report any issues or bugs<https://github.com/phoebe-project/phoebe2/>`_.

 See below for installation instructions as well as a listing of all available tutorials and example scripts.